Thursday, May 13, 2021

 If you concentrate long enough, or if you don't get out of the gutter quickly enough from your vomit-riven, headache-split reverie, full of regret and bile from the night before, you might just see him as he is.
 Or, at least, as he wishes to present himself to you.
 If so, this is your witness:

-A tall man waring a black trench coat and fedora approaches.
+A tall man wearing a black trench coat and fedora approaches.
 As he grows nearer, you notice that he holds his right hand inside the chest-fold of his coat.
 Crooked under his left arm is a sheaf of green papers inked with cryptic sigils that seem to move about the page and metamorphose of their own volition.
 The man's face is incredibly handsome and you are drawn in by his warm smile and friendly demeanor, which cuts through the dread of ineluctable doom you felt when you first saw him. he withdraws his hand from the trench coat and offers it to you in a friendly token of good will.
 The hand is as red as blood.

 Invoke Patron Check Results